AvPa1212/AvPa1212/README.md

 ## 🔧 About Me
 - 🎓 Studying: Electrical Engineering
 - ⚡ Interested in: Computer architecture, embedded systems, and performance optimization
-- 🧠 Currently learning: Java, C++, TypeScript, and Lua
+- 🧠 Currently learning: Java, C++, and TypeScript

 ---